forestwhite/hello-world/README.md

 # hello-world
-The fallen shall be forever known as the emperor's finest
+The fallen shall be forever remembered as the emperor's finest